 13. Scaling up efforts to end hunger and malnutrition: It is unacceptable that close to 800 million people are chronically undernourished and do not have access to sufficient, safe and nutritious food.
 With the majority of the poor living in rural areas, we emphasize the need to revitalize the agricultural sector, promote rural development, and ensure food security, notably in developing countries, in a sustainable manner, which will lead to rich payoffs across the SDGs.
-We will support sustainable agriculture, including forestry, fisheries and pastoralism, and take action to fight malnutrition and hunger among the urban poor.
-Recognizing the enormous investment needs in these areas, we encourage increased private investments.
-In this regard, we recognize the Committee on World Food Security’s (CFS) voluntary Principles for Responsible Investment in Agriculture and Food Systems, and the Voluntary Guidelines on Responsible Land Tenure.
+We will support sustainable agriculture, including forestry, fisheries and pastoralism.
+We will also take action to fight malnutrition and hunger among the urban poor.
+Recognizing the enormous investment needs in these areas, we encourage increased public and private investments.
+In this regard, we recognize the Committee on World Food Security’s voluntary Principles for Responsible Investment in Agriculture and Food Systems, and the Voluntary Guidelines on Responsible Land Tenure.
 We recognize the efforts of the International Fund for Agricultural Development (IFAD) in mobilizing investment to enable rural people living in poverty to improve their food security and nutrition, raise their incomes, and strengthen their resilience.
-We value the work of the Food and Agriculture Organization (FAO) the World Food Program (WFP), and the World Bank and other MDBs.
+We value the work of the Food and Agriculture Organization (FAO) the World Food Program, and the World Bank and other multilateral development banks (MDBs).
+We also recognize the Rome Declaration on World Food Security and its framework for action.
 We also commit to increase public investment, which plays a strategic role in financing research, infrastructure and pro-poor initiatives.
 We will strengthen our efforts to enhance food security and nutrition and focus our efforts on smallholders and women farmers, as well as on agricultural cooperatives and farmer’s networks.
 We call on relevant agencies to further coordinate and collaborate in this regard, in accordance with their respective mandates.
-These efforts must be supported by improving access to markets, enabling domestic and international environments, and strengthened collaboration across the many initiatives in this area, including regional initiatives, such as the Comprehensive Africa Agriculture Development Programme (CAADP).
+These efforts must be supported by improving access to markets, enabling domestic and international environments, and strengthened collaboration across the many initiatives in this area, including regional initiatives, such as the Comprehensive Africa Agriculture Development Programme.
 We will also work to significantly reduce post-harvest food loss and waste.

 14. Establishing a new forum to bridge the infrastructure gap: Investing in sustainable and resilient infrastructure, including transport, energy, water and sanitation for all, is a pre-requisite for achieving many of our goals.
 To bridge the global infrastructure gap, including the 1 to 1.5 trillion dollar annual gap in developing countries, we will facilitate development of sustainable, accessible and resilient quality infrastructure in developing countries through enhanced financial and technical support.
-We welcome the launch of new infrastructure initiatives aimed at bridging these gaps, among them the Asian Infrastructure Investment Bank, the Global Infrastructure Hub, the New Development Bank, the Asia Pacific Project Preparation Facility, the World Bank Group's Global Infrastructure Facility, the Africa50 Infrastructure Fund, as well as the increase in the capital of the Inter-American Investment Corporation.
-As a key pillar to meet the SDGs, we call for the establishment of a global infrastructure forum building on existing multilateral collaboration mechanisms.
+We welcome the launch of new infrastructure initiatives aimed at bridging these gaps, including the Asian Infrastructure Investment Bank, the Global Infrastructure Hub, the New Development Bank, the Asia Pacific Project Preparation Facility, the World Bank Group's Global Infrastructure Facility, the Africa50 Infrastructure Fund, as well as the increase in the capital of the Inter-American Investment Corporation.
+As a key pillar to meet the SDGs, we call for the establishment of a global infrastructure forum building on existing multilateral collaboration mechanisms, led by the MDBs.
 This forum will meet periodically to improve alignment and coordination among established and new infrastructure initiatives, multilateral and national development banks, UN agencies, and national institutions, development partners and the private sector.
-It will encourage a greater range of voices to be heard, particularly from developing countries, to identify and address infrastructure and capacity gaps in particular in LDCs, LLDCs and SIDS, highlight opportunities for investment and cooperation, and work to ensure that investments are environmentally, socially and economically sustainable.
+It will encourage a greater range of voices to be heard, particularly from developing countries, to identify and address infrastructure and capacity gaps in particular in LDCs, LLDCs, SIDS and African countries.
+It will highlight opportunities for investment and cooperation, and work to ensure that investments are environmentally, socially and economically sustainable.